15 Things I Didn’t Know I Needed as a New Mom

 Both make it much easier to keep your baby close while still having your hands free.

-Using the Hatch Sound Machine as a Night Light
+Why I Loved the Hatch Sound Machine at Night

 Nighttime diaper changes and feedings are much easier with a soft light.